Carpal Tunnel Syndrome

 Carpal tunnel syndrome most often occurs due to a thickened inflamed compressive transverse carpal ligament at the volar surface of the wrist.

-Carpal tunnel initial therapy is non-steroidal anti inflammatory medicines, splinting and rest.
-Carpal tunnel cortisone injections can be used for treatment carpal tunnel syndrome as a subsequent step.
+Carpal tunnel initial therapy is non-steroidal anti-inflammatory medicines, splinting and rest.
+Carpal tunnel cortisone injections can be used for treating carpal tunnel syndrome as a subsequent step.

 Carpal tunnel release can be done under general anesthesia or Intravenous sedation.

 Carpal tunnel operative release can also be done under local anesthesia only.
 This is a unique technique I offer in my practice so that patients who are afraid to go under general anesthesia do not have too.